Killara: Development

 The Swain Gardens were donated to Ku-ring-gai Council by Mr Swain, a Sydney bookseller, in the 1920s, and are today maintained by the council and volunteers.
 The gardens have been listed by the National Trust of Australia.

 Schools

 Killara is served by two public primary schools, Killara Public School and Beaumont Road Public School.
 The suburb is also home to Killara High School, one of the highest performing non-selective government secondary school in New South Wales.
-A short-lived private school in Killara, Abbotsholme College, counted two future prime ministers among its pupils.
+A short-lived private school in Killara, Abbotsholme College, counted two future prime ministers (Harold Holt and William McMahon) among its pupils.